1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Blood tests for HSV-2 antibodies are generally reliable when performed at least 12 weeks after initial exposure.
-Consult GastroDoxs for detailed interpretation based on your individual test results.
+Blood tests to HSV- 2 antibody are commonly considered to be reliable after at least 12 weeks of the initial exposure.
+See GastroDoxs on the interpretation of it based on your own test results.

 Yes.
-HSV-1 can be transmitted to the genital area during oral sex, resulting in genital herpes, and vice versa.
+In oral sex, the HSV-1 can be transmitted to the genital area where it causes genital herpes and the reverse.

 Is suppressive therapy effective?